 Documentation supporting the expenditure should always accompany a completed RFP form.
 To facilitate processing, supporting documentation should include:

 - Original supporting documentation, such as invoices, receipts, or other evidence of charge containing the date of purchase, vendor name and address, as well as itemization of description of goods and services, quantities and dollar amount.

 - Price/Order quotes are generally not accepted since the quoted amount may be inaccurate, there is no evidence of delivery and can lead to possible erroneous payments.

 - Statements are generally not accepted since it is common for duplicate payments to occur when specific individual invoices are not referenced in the description field.

 - If the documentation does not contain this information you should provide it in the business purpose section or with additional notes attached with the other supporting documentation.
 Any other approval documentation should also be included.

 - For purchases made via the internet, a confirmation email or acknowledgement and some other evidence a purchase was made (such as packing slip or delivery confirmation) are appropriate.

 Refer to the University’s Finance web site:

-The delegation of authority to disburse funds to otherwise qualified vendors and service providers is granted to the University division/departments.
-This authority is communicated to Central Finance by the divisions/departments when they agree to the certification statement, by signing the F-4 form, indicating the appropriateness of the business expense and account number provided.
+The delegation of authority to disburse funds to otherwise qualified suppliers and service providers is granted to the University division/departments.
+This authority is communicated to Central Finance by the divisions/departments when they agree to the certification statement, by signing the F4 form, indicating the appropriateness of the business expense and account number provided.

 Central Finance Department